|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 Jonah, a prophet of Israel, was sent to Nineveh, a Gentile city, which was believed to be one of the cities to which the Assimilation of the Northern Kingdom migrated.
 From his prayer inside the belly of the whale we can deduce that Jonah was most concerned about the prospect that he might never again see the Temple in Jerusalem.
 So even though he was far removed from Israel, he would recall the Temple in Jerusalem and pray in that direction (although how he did so from inside the belly of a whale must have been interesting).

-And so, Y'shua stated in Matthew 12:39-42, that he would be sent as a "sign" not to the Jewish people but to the Assimilation and the Gentiles See Isaiah 49:5-6 and during this time of the Gentiles, which would last "three days and three nights," the Temple of Israel would not be standing.
+And so, Y'shua stated in Matthew 12:39-42, that he, the Messiah of Israel, would be sent as a "sign" not to the Jewish people but to the Assimilation and the Gentiles See Isaiah 49:5-6 and during this time of the Gentiles, which would last "three days and three nights," the Temple of Israel would not be standing.

 Jonah's reference to the Temple in his prayer and the mention of Solomon, architect of the Temple cannot be ignored.
 Also, there is this matter of JUDGMENT.